Globski/AirBnB_clone/README.md

 4. **External Data Sources**: Utilize external APIs or data sources to enrich the platform with additional information such as local weather forecasts, transportation options, tourist attractions, and events happening in the area.

-By integrating these external services into your Airbnb clone, you can provide users with a comprehensive and feature-rich platform for discovering, booking, and managing accommodations, enhancing its functionality and usability.

 ## Project Overview
 The project is structured around a command-line interface (CLI) and a Flask web application.
 | Task | Description | Source Code |